 (NEW) Sec.
-16-280b-A44.
+16-280b-A43.
 Pipelines under structures

-- (a) Pipelines are not to be installed in any non-accessible areas underneath buildings, unless approved by the GPSU in writing. - (b) Pursuant to 49 CFR 192.613, as amended from time to time, and section 16-280b-A58 of the Regulations of Connecticut State Agencies, each Operator shall surveil for areas where any Pipeline exists in a non-accessible area underneath a building.
-Upon discovery, the Operator has 180 calendar days to either have the building removed or have the affected portion of the Pipeline relocated, unless an extension is approved by the GPSU in writing.
+- (a) Pipelines are not to be installed in any non-accessible areas underneath buildings, unless approved by the Authority in writing. - (b) In accordance with 49 CFR 192.613, as amended from time to time, and section 16-280b-A57 of the Regulations of Connecticut State Agencies, each Operator shall surveil for areas where any Pipeline exists in a non-accessible area underneath a building.
+Not later than 180 calendar days from the discovery of any Pipeline in a non-accessible area underneath a building, the Operator shall ensure such building is removed or relocate the affected portion of such Pipeline, unless an extension is approved by the Authority in writing.

 (NEW) Sec.
-16-280b-A45.
+16-280b-A44.
 Excess flow valve testing

-- (a) Each Operator shall test the functionality of Service Line excess flow valves at the time of installation in all locations where a test can be performed safely, and the operating pressure is adequate to perform the test. - (b) The test shall consist of introducing a medium through the excess flow valve at a high flow rate, verifying shutoff, and resetting the device. - (c) If the excess flow valve does not operate as designed, it shall be replaced immediately.
+- (a) Each Operator shall test the functionality of Service Line excess flow valves at the time of installation in all locations where a test can be performed safely, and the operating pressure is adequate to perform the test. - (b) The test shall consist of introducing a medium through the excess flow valve at a high flow rate, verifying shutoff, and resetting the device.

+(c) If the excess flow valve does not operate as designed, it shall be replaced immediately.

 (NEW) Sec.
-16-280b-A46.
+16-280b-A45.
 Installation of cathodic protection systems

-Installation of cathodic protection systems shall be in accordance with Section 8 of the latest edition of the Association for Materials Protection and Performance Control of External Corrosion on Underground or Submerged Metallic Piping Systems, NACE SP0169.
+Installation of cathodic protection systems shall be in accordance with Section 8 of the most recent edition of the Association for Materials Protection and Performance Control of External Corrosion on Underground or Submerged Metallic Piping Systems, NACE SP0169.

 (NEW) Sec.
-16-280b-A47.
+16-280b-A46.
 Cathodic protection systems

-Each Pipeline under cathodic protection not required by 49 CFR 192, as amended from time to time, shall comply with 49 CFR 192.453, 49 CFR 192.463, 49 CFR 192.465(a) to (d), inclusive, 49 CFR 192.467, 49 CFR 192.469, 49 CFR 192.471 and 49 CFR 192.473, all as amended from time to time.
+Each Pipeline under cathodic protection not required by the provisions set forth in 49 CFR 192, as amended from time to time, shall comply with 49 CFR 192.453, 49 CFR 192.463, 49 CFR 192.465(a) to (d), inclusive, 49 CFR 192.467, 49 CFR 192.469, 49 CFR 192.471 and 49 CFR 192.473, all as amended from time to time.

 (NEW) Sec.
-16-280b-A48.
+16-280b-A47.
 Active Corrosion

-- (a) Definition.
-For purposes of this section and the Federal Regulations, the following definition applies: - (1) "Active Corrosion" means the definition contained in 49 CFR 192.3, as amended from time to time, and anywhere there are 3 or more corrosion leaks within any 400-foot diameter in the previous 10 years on non-cathodically protected Pipelines. - (b) Pipelines shall be cathodically protected not later than 1 year or replaced not later than 3 years after Active Corrosion is identified.
+- (a) For purposes of this section and the Federal Regulations, "Active Corrosion" has the same meaning as defined in 49 CFR 192.3, as amended from time to time, and anywhere there are 3 or more corrosion leaks within any 400-foot diameter in the previous 10 years on non-cathodically protected Pipelines. - (b) Pipelines shall be cathodically protected not later than 1 year or replaced not later than 3 years after Active Corrosion is identified.

 (NEW) Sec.
-16-280b-A49.
+16-280b-A48.
 Examination of buried Pipeline when exposed

-- (a) Any inspection conducted pursuant to 49 CFR 192.459, as amended from time to time, shall include examination for disbonded coatings. - (b) Any damaged coating on a cathodically protected Pipeline found pursuant to 49 CFR 192.459, as amended from time to time, shall be remediated not later than 6 months after being discovered.
+- (a) Any inspection conducted pursuant to 49 CFR 192.459, as amended from time to time, shall include examination for disbonded coatings. - (b) Each Operator shall ensure that any damaged coating on a cathodically protected Pipeline found pursuant to 49 CFR 192.459, as amended from time to time, shall be remediated not later than 6 months after being discovered.

 (NEW) Sec.
-16-280b-A50.
+16-280b-A49.
 Corrosion protective coating

-- (a) Pursuant to 49 CFR 192.461(c), as amended from time to time, coated steel Pipe, greater than 10 feet in length, shall be electrically inspected after or immediately prior to lowering in the trench using a holiday detector, if the type of coating allows for electrical inspection at the time of installation. - (b) The coating repair required pursuant to 49 CFR 192.461(c), as amended from time to time, shall be performed prior to backfilling.
+- (a) In accordance with 49 CFR 192.461(c), as amended from time to time, coated steel Pipe, greater than 10 feet in length, shall be electrically inspected after or immediately prior to lowering in the trench using a holiday detector, if the type of coating allows for electrical inspection at the time of installation. - (b) The coating repair required pursuant to 49 CFR 192.461(c), as amended from time to time, shall be performed prior to backfilling.

 (NEW) Sec.
-16-280b-A51.
+16-280b-A50.
 Cathodic protection

-Pursuant to 49 CFR 192 Appendix D, as amended from time to time:
+In accordance with Appendix D to 49 CFR 192, as amended from time to time: